ChristianPredoianu/nuxt-crypto-currency-v2/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To start using Netclone you have two options:
+To start using Crypto info:

 1. Choose prefered color mode.
 Light mode or dark mode.
 2. Navigate to 'Exchange' to see the exchange courses.